ahliu1/computer_architecture/c/README.md

 The program outputs a number of lines equal to the number of players, and each line is the golfer’s name and their relationship to par, which is computed as: (shots taken by golfer) – (par).
 If the result is positive, you must put a plus sign (+) before the metric.
 (Note that 0 is neither positive nor negative).

 The lines should be sorted in ascending order based on this metric, and you must write your own sorting function.
 Golfers with equal metrics should be sorted alphabetically (e.g., based on the `strcmp` function).
-For example:
+For example: <br />
 Wie -5<br />
 Woods -2<br />
 Scrub +3<br />